Prerequisites and Admissions Checklist

 - Official GRE scores must be submitted using the correct institution code: Mercer U Coll of Pharmacy (5623) and department code (0613)

-- Official transcripts, sent directly from the college or university for all college level work completed to earn a baccalaureate degree from an accredited college or university.
+- Official transcripts, sent directly from the college or university for all college-level work completed to earn a baccalaureate degree from an accredited college or university.

 - International students or domestic students with credentials from institutions outside the United States are required to have those credentials evaluated by a professional evaluation service.
 This evaluation must include an analysis of courses, grades, grade point average and U.S. degree equivalency.
 Mercer University accepts evaluations from the following three services:

-An official evaluation report must be sent to the address below to be included in the application.
-Applicants whose native language is not English must also demonstrate satisfactory proficiency in English language as measured by the Test of English as a Foreign Language (TOEFL).
+- An official evaluation report must be sent to the address below to be included in the application.
+Applicants whose native language is not English must also demonstrate satisfactory proficiency in the English language as measured by the Test of English as a Foreign Language (TOEFL).
 TOEFL scores must be submitted using the correct institution code: Mercer U Coll of Pharmacy (5623) Dept Code (0613).
 Until this procedure has been accomplished, an application for admission cannot be considered.

 If you have any questions about the application process, please contact: